mattlogan/RhymeCity/README.md

-### RhymeCity
-This is a demo Android app for finding rhyming words.
+Rhyme City is a demo Android app for finding rhyming words.
 It uses the [Words API](https://www.wordsapi.com/).

 ### MVP